 At least 5 to 6

 The players are asked to stand in the circle.
 It is basically an outdoor game.
 Two of them are made to stand in the centre.
 One of them is named the president, and the other one is his bodyguard.
-The players in the circle throw the balls on the president, and the bodyguard has to protect the president.
+The players in the circle throw the balls at the president, and the bodyguard has to protect the president.
 If any of the balls hit the president, the player who threw the ball becomes the bodyguard, and the bodyguard is the new president.
 The president goes with the other players standing in the circle.

 Rules: